Red-billed oxpecker

 The red-billed oxpecker (Buphagus erythrorynchus) is a passerine bird in the oxpecker family, Buphagidae.
-It is native to the savannah of sub-Saharan Africa, from the Central African Republic east to South Sudan and south to northern and eastern South Africa.
-Its range overlaps that of the less widespread yellow-billed oxpecker.
+It is native to the eastern savannah of sub-Saharan Africa, from the Central African Republic east to South Sudan and south to northern and eastern South Africa.
+It is more widespread than the yellow-billed oxpecker in Southern Africa, where their ranges overlap.

+Taxonomy

+The scientific name comes from Ancient Greek βοῦς (boûs), meaning "ox", and φάγος (phágos), meaning "eater".
+The specific name comes from ἐρυθρός (eruthrós), meaning "red", and ῥύγχος (rhúnkhos), meaning "snout".

 Distribution

 The red-billed oxpecker is a native of the savanna of sub-Saharan Africa.
 It ranges across Ethiopia and Somalia through Kenya, Tanzania, Malawi, and Zambia to southern Africa, Botswana, Zimbabwe, southern Mozambique, and north-eastern South Africa.

 Description

 A juvenile oxpecker is darker brown than its parents.
 Its bill is dark olive at first, but gradually takes on adult colouration after four months.
 Its flight is strong and direct, and their call is a hissy crackling trik-quisss.

 Behaviour

 The red-billed oxpecker nests in tree holes lined with hair plucked from livestock.
-It lays 2–5 eggs, with three being the average.
+It lays two to five eggs, with three being the average.
 Outside the breeding season it forms large, chattering flocks.